-Where applicable, this plan indicates different measures for Phases 1 through 4 of the Restore Illinois Plan and Tiers 3 through Tier 1 of the Illinois Resurgence Mitigation Plan.
+Where applicable, this plan indicates different measures for Phases 1 through 4 and Bridge to Phase 5 of the Restore Illinois Plan and Tiers 3 through Tier 1 of the Illinois Resurgence Mitigation Plan.
 This COVID-19 Preparedness Plan will no longer be in effect once the Governor moves the State to Phase 5 of the Restore Illinois plan.